Saturday, April 19, 2025

 Towards Chasapeake

-I stared sailing up from Coinjoint bay to North Landing.
+I stared sailing up from Coinjoint Bay to North Landing.
 Plenty of sailing at 6 to 8 knots, mind you the speed transducer seems uncalibrated.

-Took a nap and then I decided to try to fix the leaky water pump.
-I discovered the water pump drive belt had a scar so I changed that too.
+Took a nap, and then I decided to try to fix the leaky water pump.
+I discovered the water pump drive belt had a scar, so I changed that too.

-The shaft packing seemed to behaving well.
+The shaft packing seemed to be behaving well.
 There was a fair bit of oil under the engine sump.

 Monday, April 14, 2025